Skip to main content

 - Warm up your email(s)

-It’s super important to have Warmbots running at all times, at the maximum number of messages sent - just go the Warmbots dashboard, go to your emails’ settings and make sure Warmbots is turned on and set up to send 40 messages per day.
+It’s super important to have Warmbots running at all times, at the maximum number of messages sent - just go the Deliverability dashboard, go to your emails’ settings and make sure Warmbots is turned on and set up to send 40 messages per day.

 As of June 1st 2023, we had to turn off warm-up for Gmail inboxes connected via API, since Google banned all warm-up tools for this connection - if you'd like to keep the warm-up process running, it would be necessary to reconnect your emails through the IMAP/SMTP integration.
 You can read an instruction on that here.